INSIGHTS & TAKEAWAYS

 -For SME clients, storing geolocation data is not mandatory.
 The DDS number provided on the EFICO invoice will be sufficient to meet the requirements.

 Heads up!
-For coffee placed on the market before the EUDR enforcement date (December 2024 or December 2025, depending on the approval of the one-year phasing-in period by the Parliament and Commission), the EFICO invoice will specify that customs clearance was completed prior to the enforcement date.
+For coffee placed on the market before the EUDR enforcement date, the EFICO invoice will specify that customs clearance was completed prior to the enforcement date.
 Therefore, DDS and geolocation data will not be mandatory for these shipments.

 • Can EFICO share geolocation data for products purchased in the past?

-In compliance with privacy and data security regulations, EFICO is unable to provide geolocation data for purchases of beans that were customs cleared before the EUDR enforcement date, which is either December 30, 2024, or December 30, 2025, if the one-year phasing-in period is approved by Parliament and Council.
+In compliance with privacy and data security regulations, EFICO is unable to provide geolocation data for purchases of beans that were customs cleared before the EUDR enforcement date on 30 December 2025.

 • What information will EFICO provide prior to shipment?